gcmastra/Neural_Network_Analysis/README.md

 - Number of features (columns)
 - Number of layers in the neural network
 - Number of nodes in each layer
-- Choice of the activation function
+- Choice of the activation function in each layer

 Determining which of these is more important takes multiple test runs isolating each variable one at a time.

-Another factor that can effect the outcome is the exact split of the training data vs the testing data.
+Another factor that can affect the outcome is the exact split of the training data vs the testing data.
 Selecting a different randomizer for the train_test_split function has an effect on the results even though it is small.

 In order of importance, the factor that affects the accuracy rate the most is the number of nodes in the layers.
-Adding more layers does not necessarily increase performance, at least in my test runs.
+Adding more layers does not necessarily increase performance, at least according to the course material.

 These are the questions we attempted to answer: